Skip to main content

 About O-Level / SEC

 The GCE O-Level has been the cornerstone of Singapore's secondary education assessment for decades.
-With the introduction of Full Subject-Based Banding (Full SBB), the O-Level will transition to the Singapore Examinations of Competency (SEC) starting in 2027, unifying the current N-Level and O-Level tracks into a single national examination.
+With the introduction of Full Subject-Based Banding (Full SBB), the O-Level will transition to the Singapore-Cambridge Secondary Education Certificate (SEC) starting in 2027, unifying the current N-Level and O-Level tracks into a single national examination.

 Under Full SBB, students take subjects at G1, G2, or G3 levels based on their ability in each subject, rather than being placed in a fixed stream.
 The SEC examination will reflect this flexibility, with papers set at different G-levels.